Pradyumn-Patil/Customer-Analytics-ML/README.md

 # Customer-Analytics-ML
-Machine LEarning bases customer data segmentation and analytics.
+Machine Learning bases customer data segmentation and analytics.

+#To run the code open the corresponding collab file or run it in a notebook.